Norbert: It makes too much sense to stick together.

 Brenda: We gonna die, y'all.

-- In the New Testament, the original Apostles split up after Jesus' ascention to carry his teachings into different countries.
+- In the New Testament, the original Apostles split up after Jesus' ascension to carry his teachings into different countries.
 Canonically, except for the Council of Jerusalem, they never meet up again in Real Life, but according to the Word of Dante (literally), they all eventually come together again in Heaven.

 - In Starship Troopers, while exploring a Bug Hive, the narrator mentions that the prescribed MI battle doctrine is to leave 10% of your force behind to cover any forks in the tunnel, rather than splitting your force up in two to explore the tunnels separately, with the added bonus of them making sure the bugs don't sneak up behind you.
 Rico decides that this would be an excellent way to end up with him at the deepest part of the tunnel with a very small handful of troopers, and instead decides to leave only two troopers to cover each junction, giving him a bigger force to use in the deeper, more dangerous parts of the tunnels.